 Other Thoughts: -Try the course backwards for fun!
 My friend and I have and it is more challenging.

 -Especially nice to play at if you're a beginner or relatively new to the game.

--Overall, nothing spectacular here but nothing that really warrants a bad rating.
+-Overall, nothing spectacular here but nothing that really warrants a horrible rating.

 1 of 1 people found this review helpful.